- This event has passed.

 *

-Shiva Lingam Abhishek Puja: the Shiva Lingam is the symbol of Shiva who is without beginning and end.
-This puja is to celebrate the connection with the infinite essence of existence, for peace and harmony.
-During this Abhishek puja, the Lingam is bathed in milk and perfume oil, flowers, incense, and sweets are offered, and finally, light is offered through the Aarti.
-All this serves as a deep cleansing and meditation, giving us new energy and revitalizing our consciousness.
+Shiva Lingam Abishek Puja: the Shiva Lingam is the symbol of Shiva, who is without beginning or end.
+This puja is held to celebrate our connection with the infinite essence of existence, for peace and harmony.
+During this Abishek puja, the Lingam is bathed with milk, and offerings of perfume oil, flowers, incense, and sweets are made, and finally, light is offered through the Aarti.
+All of this serves as a deep cleansing and meditation, giving us new energy and enlivening our consciousness.

 The next morning, there is a program as usual (see daily program).